RelationalAI/rai-sdk-java/README.md

 ## Examples

-Each of the examples in the `./examples` folder can be run from the command line.
-There are many ways to do this in Java, the following is one method for running examples from the root of the repo without installing dependencies.

-Build the SDK jar file and copy dependencies with `mvn package`.

-Compile the example `examples/ListDatabases.java`

-    javac -cp "./target/*" -d "./target/classes" examples/ListDatabases.java

-Run the example `ListDatabases`

-    java -cp "./target/classes:./target/*:./target/dependency/*" ListDatabases
+The SDK contain examples for every API, and various other SDK features.
+These are located in the examples project under `./rai-sdk-examples`.

+The examples are packaged into a single JAR file, and can be run individually from the command line using maven.

+    mvn exec:java -f rai-sdk-examples/pom.xml -Dexec.mainClass=com.relationalai.examples.Runner -Dexec.args="<className> [options]"

+Eg, to run the `GetDatabase` example from the root of the repo.

+    mvn exec:java -f rai-sdk-examples/pom.xml -Dexec.mainClass=com.relationalai.examples.Runner -Dexec.args="GetDatabase sdk-test"

+There is also a bash script in `./rai-sdk-examples` that can be used for the same purpose, eg:

+    cd ./rai-sdk/examples
+    ./run GetDatabase sdk-test

+You can get a list of available examples by running the maven exec command without any arguments, eg:

+    ./run

+And you can get information on the arguments for a given example by requesting help, eg:

+    ./run GetDatabase -?

 ## Support